hugocornellier/agelapse/docs/ffmpeg-android-minimal-aar-research.md

 A Flutter plugin's `allprojects` block in its `build.gradle` does NOT propagate repositories to the consuming app.
 The consuming app must independently add the local Maven repo. `exclusiveContent` with `includeGroup`/`excludeGroup` is the correct mechanism but must be set up on BOTH sides.

 ### The Wrapper Uses 345+ FFmpeg Public API Symbols
-All are from the stable public API (av_*, avformat_*, avcodec_*, etc.). `--disable-everything` doesn't remove these — it only removes codec/filter implementations.
+All are from the stable public API (av_*, avformat_*, avcodec_*, etc.). `--disable-everything` doesn't remove these; it only removes codec/filter implementations.
 The ABI incompatibility comes from the vendored `fftools` code using INTERNAL APIs and struct members, not from the public API.

 ### Android x86/x86_64 Stripping
 Adding `packaging { jniLibs { excludes += setOf("lib/x86_64/**", "lib/x86/**") } }` to the release build type in `android/app/build.gradle.kts` strips ~43MB of unused emulator-only native libs from release APKs.
 Debug builds keep all ABIs for emulator testing.